 The Cambridge College Guide

-Welcome to our Cambridge College guide where you can learn more about the history, location and everything you would need to know about living and studying in Cambridge this summer.
+Welcome to our Cambridge College guide where you can learn more about the history, location and everything you would need to know about living and studying at Cambridge Summer School.

 With its celebrated history and culture, few places can capture your imagination as much as the city of Cambridge.
 As well as being home to Cambridge University, the city is also world-renowned for being home to some of the most exciting and innovative tech start-ups.
 This blend of tradition and innovation makes it one of the most exciting places to study.